YannCebron/m68kplugin/docs/features/ide.md

 Provides access to all syntax and reference documentation.

-Use _Navigate | Select In..._ on current element in editor to open it in the _M68k Browser_ tool window.
+Use _Navigate \| Select In..._ on the current element in editor to open it in the _M68k Browser_ tool window.

-> 💡To search for entries, start typing while the focus is on the element list on the left.
+> 💡To search for entries, put the focus on the element list on the left and start typing.
+>
+> All toggle buttons have keyboard shortcuts (see tooltips).

 ### Mnemonics